Effects of Urbanisation

 The impact of the recession

-For example in cities like Liverpool and Sydney where capitalism was on the rise due to free-trading ports, slums were particularly visible during the 1850s to 1890s.
+For example in cities like Liverpool and Sydney capitalism was on the rise due to free-trading ports.
+Slums were particularly visible during the 1850s to 1890s.
 As the recession would cause the rate of maintenance and rent of dwellings and infrastructure to fall.
 Lower income people would take the opportunity to move into these areas as their circumstances had led them into poverty.

 Trapped in a cycle of poverty

-Gradually, the quality of life in slum areas would deteriorate due to the overcrowding and the cycle would trap more and more people.
-This is why the unequal distribution of different classes of people, particularly in cyclical phases of the recession has therefore been known to spur the development of slums.
+Gradually, the quality of life in slum areas would deteriorate.
+This is due to the overcrowding, and the cycle would trap more and more people.
+Hence why the unequal distribution of different classes of people, particularly in cyclical phases of the recession has been known to spur development of slums.

-This trend can also be seen in the developing world as more of these newly emerging economies find themselves inclined to engage in a common global formula for trade and wealth generation.
+This trend can also be seen in the developing world.
+More of these newly emerging economies find themselves inclined to engage in a common global formula for trade and wealth generation.

 Rural exodus and slum growth

 The developing world hosts the major part of the world’s working age population.
 Under-employment and unemployment in rural areas has spurred major migration patterns to the cities where the informal economy has somewhat provided livelihood to the distressed lot so far.

 However, without adequate measures to draw these semi-skilled and unskilled population into the mainstream formal sector, there remains the growing issue of the urban poor gathering to give rise to more slum potent neighbourhoods.
 The issue is gradually emerging as a trend based on a lack of policy approach.

 The way urbanisation has been operating is starting to go through a change.
 This is because authorities in charge of government structures and planning are decentralising.
 And, they are trying to become a local collaborative effort involving multiple non-governmental agencies, private partners and philanthropists.